Freight Shipping from Joliet to Seattle

 How much does it cost to ship freight from Joliet to Seattle?

-Full truckload (FTL) rates from Joliet, IL to Seattle, WA currently range from $4,814-$5,933 for a standard dry van load over the 2,239-mile route.
+Full truckload (FTL) rates from Joliet, IL to Seattle, WA currently range $4,814-$5,933 (roughly $2.16-$2.65 per mile over 2,239 miles).
 LTL shipments typically cost $1,431-$2,303 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Joliet to Seattle?